 Table of Contents

 The first part of any treatment plan is diagnosis.
+Understanding how to treat acne truly starts with understanding acne itself.
 Many believe they can self-diagnose their acne, but it’s wise to schedule an appointment with a licensed dermatologist.

 The Importance of Getting the Right Diagnosis